 The Orange County Health Care Agency & Sheriff-Coroner’s 2017 report on Opioid Overdose & Death in Orange County gives much information on the matter.
 According to this report, the rate of opioid-related emergency department (ED) visits steadily increased between the years 2005 and 2011.

 Between 2011 and 2015, there were thousands of opioid abuse/dependence-related cases.
 Emergency department visits accounted for 23% of these cases.
 The other 77% resulted in hospitalizations.
 Also, of the heroin-related hospital cases, 80% were ED visits while the other 20% resulted in hospitalizations.

 During this period of time (2011-2015), 7,457 individuals visited the emergency department for problems related to opioid use.
 There were more cases involving males than there were involving females.
 (More than 4,500 cases involved males while over 2,900 involved women.)
 Most of these cases were due to opioid abuse or dependence.
 This was the reason for about 39% of these ED visits.
 Almost one-quarter of the ED visits (24%) were the result of heroin poisoning.

-How many treatment centers are in Orange County California?
+How many Addiction Treatment Centers are in Orange County, California?